Inpatient Rehab in Connecticut

 Rushford Center Inc Residential Detox Services - Middletown, CT

-Rushford Center Inc Residential Detox Services is an inpatient alcohol and drug rehab situated in Middletown, CT.
+Rushford Center Inc Residential Detox Services is an inpatient drug and alcohol rehab situated in Middletown, CT.

 Location: 1250 Silver Street, Middletown, CT 06457 in Middlesex County